The commutative algebra of congruence ideals and applications to number theory: Number theoretic applications.

 In \cite{Iyengar/Khare/Manning:2024a}, we sidestep the issues above to prove more refined $R_\Sigma^D=\mbb{T}_\Sigma^D$ results that capture also torsion information.
 Our strategy is to apply the numerical criterion argument of Wiles and Diamond \emph{after} patching, rather than using patching and the numerical criterion independently.
 This eliminates the obstacles mentioned above to the use of the numerical criterion in the weight $1$ cases.
 Specifically: \begin{enumerate} \item The rings $R^D_{\Sigma,\infty}$ can be computed explicitly and are complete intersections in the cases relevant to us, even when $R^D_\Sigma$ fails to be a complete intersection. \item By construction $R^D_{\Sigma,\infty}$ is flat over $\mco$, and there always exist suitable augmentations $\lambda\colon R^D_{\Sigma,\infty}\to \mco$, for which $(R^D_{\Sigma,\infty},\lambda)$ is in $\cato_\mco(c)$, even if these augmentations do not factor through the quotient $R^D_{\Sigma,\infty}\to R_\Sigma\to \mco$. \item While $M^D_\Sigma$ is a complex, $M^D_{\Sigma,\infty}$ is an $R^D_{\Sigma,\infty}$-module, so complexes need not be considered in the argument. \end{enumerate}

-In the forthcoming paper with Fred Diamond \cite{Diamond/Iyengar/Khare/Manning:2025a} we generalize the results of \cite[Theorem 14.9]{Iyengar/Khare/Manning:2024a} to prove the following theorem; see \cite{Iyengar/Khare/Manning:2024a} for unexplained notation.
+In the forthcoming paper with Diamond \cite{Diamond/Iyengar/Khare/Manning:2026a} we generalize the results of \cite[Theorem 14.9]{Iyengar/Khare/Manning:2024a}, allowing for more varied types of ramification of the lift, to prove the following theorem; see \cite{Iyengar/Khare/Manning:2024a} for unexplained notation.
 The main work is on the automorphic side to generalize ``level raising'' arguments which enable one to allow general ramification behavior.